 Garrett holds degrees from the University of Florida Levin College of Law, the University of Alabama School of Law, and Auburn University.
 He is a member of both the Georgia and Alabama bar associations and is a recognized speaker at state and national tax forums and conferences.

 Curtis Stewart, who shares the post of Deputy Commissioner of Revenue, is a certified public accountant and brings to his new assignment 11 years of combined experience in the private sector as a sole practitioner in the Atlanta, Georgia, area and as a former audit and tax manager with KPMG accounting firm.
 Stewart began his career with the ADOR in 1991, and since that time has held management positions within the department in various tax administration areas, including regulatory licenses, severance, tobacco, fuel, sales and use taxes.
-Mr. Stewart has served as director of the department's Tax Policy and Research Division since 2008.
+Mr. Stewart served as director of the department's Tax Policy and Research Division from 2008 to 2012.

 Stewart, a native of Greenville, Alabama, received a Bachelor of Science degree from the Commerce School of Washington and Lee University in Lexington, Virginia.

 Brenda R. Coone began her career with the Alabama Department of Revenue in 1988.
-She shares the post of Deputy Commissioner for the Department, effective November 2015.
-Coone is responsible for overseeing the Motor Vehicle, Property Tax, Information Technology, and Processing divisions, as well as the Discovery and Business Registration units in the department.
+She was appointed Deputy Commissioner for the Alabama Department of Revenue effective November 16, 2015.
+Brenda is responsible for overseeing the Property Tax, Information Technology, Business & License Tax, and Processing Divisions as well as the Business Registration Unit in the department.

-Coone has held several managerial positions in the department.
-Prior to this appointment, she served for approximately 10 years as the Director of the Motor Vehicle Division.
+Prior to this appointment, Brenda served for approximately ten years as the Director of the Motor Vehicle Division.
 She was responsible for administering the motor vehicle title, registration, and mandatory liability insurance laws.
 Additionally, she administered the dealer licensing law, the International Fuel Tax Agreement (IFTA) and International Registration Plan (IRP).

-Ms. Coone earned a Bachelor of Science in Accounting from Alabama State University and a Master of Science in Human Resources Management from Troy State University in Montgomery.
+Brenda earned a Bachelor of Science degree in accounting from Alabama State University and a Master of Science degree in Human Resources Management from Troy State University in Montgomery.